genevaers/User-Documentation/docs/Reference/Workbench/LogicText/Descriptions/Description-Function-ISNOTSPACES.md

 # How do I use ISNOTSPACES?

-If you provide an input field or lookup path then ISNOTSPACES returns true if the input field or lookup path field is not spaces, and false if the value is spaces.
+The ISNOTSPACES function returns true if the specified field is not spaces, and false if the value is spaces.

+The field can be a source field or a field from a lookup.

 ISNOTSPACES can only be used in **Extract Record Filter (ERF)** and **Extract Column Logic (ECL)** text.